PhilMele/M3Project/README.md

 (show code)

 NExt steps proved to be trickier.
-I wanted to display either the user answer to the specific grant, if they had answered already, or display a answer field.
+I wanted to display either the user's answer to the specific grant, if they had answered already, or display a answer field.

-To do this, I needed to
+To do this, I needed to create a second loop, which would loop through all the answers with a common foreign key id with the GrantQuestion_id it is looping through and filter the `current_user` answers and return them.

+(add more explanation later)